 Full details are in the recipe card below, but here are the basics:

 - Clean your fingerling potatoes and remove any odd bits.
 Cut in half lengthwise.
 There’s no need to peel these.

-- Give the potatoes are little pat with a clean tea towel or paper towel to remove excess moisture Then, place in a bowl and toss with Parmesan, pesto, oil, garlic, salt, pepper and chili flakes.
+- Place potatoes in a bowl and toss with Parmesan, pesto, oil, garlic, salt, pepper and crushed red pepper flakes.

 - Place the potatoes cut side down onto a baking sheet and roast for about 20 minutes.